Skip to main content

 • Customer account invite: {{ customer.account_activation_url }}

-Simple notifications
+Simple Notifications

 Among all of the notifications, we've selected those having a simple design.